Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 I don't want to focus on debugging this for hours on end, so I messaged a [friend](<https://github.com/MatPohj>), who also had the same issue as me.
 He came in clutch.
 Shoutout to Matti! 🙏

-The problem is that the code syntax is outdated, so we have to add the `-std=gnu89` flag to the makefile like this:
+The problem is that the code syntax is outdated, so we have to add the `-std=gnu89` flag to the `Makefile` like this:
 ```bash
 $ vim Makefile
 >>>